kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 ## Goal
 - You can introduce your changes and bump the image version of the Helm chart in the same pull request.
-- The code in the `kyma` repository reflects the code that is actually used.
-During the release process, all components are rebuilt and some tests may fail because the components' image versions are outdated.
+- Run Kyma integration tests with the modified component within the same pull request status checks.
 - The `kyma` repository has a transparent commit history and commits that only bump image versions are rare.
-- Run Kyma integration tests with the modified component within the same pull request status checks.

 ## Proposed solution